Amitkamble20/AmitKamble20/README.md

 ### 🚀 About Me

 🎓 B.Sc.
-Graduate | 💻 MERN Stack Developer | 🌟 Passionate about building scalable web applications!
+Graduate | 💻 MERN Stack Developer...!| 🌟 Passionate about building scalable web applications!

 I am an enthusiastic self-inspired IT fresher seeking opportunities to grow and contribute my skills to the success of an organization.
 I love building interactive, responsive web applications and exploring the latest web technologies.